Who's on Would I Lie to You this week?

 Who’s on Would I Lie to You this week?

-The panel show all about truth and lies is returning to BBC One for 2021.
+The panel show all about truth and lies continues tonight on BBC One.

-Would I Lie to You returns for a fourteenth series this week, with a new batch of panellists set to tell some tall tales on the hugely popular comedy panel show.
+After returning for the start of its 14th series last week, Would I Lie to You continues tonight with a new batch of panellists set to tell some tall tales on the hugely popular comedy panel show.

-The series will consist of 11 episodes, with usual team captains David Mitchell and Lee Mack joined by two teammates each every week and long-time host Rob Bryden overseeing matters from his presenter’s chair.
+Tonight’s show is the second of 11 episodes, with usual team captains David Mitchell and Lee Mack joined by two teammates each every week and long-time host Rob Brydon overseeing matters from his presenter’s chair.

 As ever, the panelists will stem from the worlds of comedy, TV, and entertainment and will be sure to include some regular guests such as the always hilarious Bob Mortimer and Taskmaster host Greg Davies.